It might be small, but the Orion ED80T CF Triplet Apochromatic refractor telescope offers big performance.

 So, if you only have visual goals, a good doublet may be better for you.
 However, if you plan on doing any imaging, an APO may be the better choice in my opinion.

 An APO is a good optical system for astrophotography, so let’s talk about specs.
 The ED80T is an 80 mm telescope with a 480 mm focal length and f/6 ratio.
 F/6 is on the low-medium speed end of the spectrum and so is good for wide fields at low magnification but can also provide good planetary photography with high magnification.
 I think it works well for most astro imaging purposes.

 One thing you notice is the 80 mm aperture.
 For visual purposes, this is puny, but with imaging, the focal ratio (speed) is more important than aperture.
 Remember, you also have ED glass with a three element APO optical system.
 This provides better imaging quality.

-Another very important feature for astro imaging is the type of mount you get.
-Tracking is very important as you follow a target because after, say, a 30-second exposure that star is going move out of frame.
+Another very important feature for astro imaging I believe is the type of mount you get.
+I think tracking is very important as you follow a target because after, say, a 30-second exposure that star is going move out of frame.
 This calls for a computerized GoTo system that provides automatic tracking and allows for prime focus astrophotography or auto-guided imaging.